Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 With the `@CborArray` annotation, this example is encoded as a CBOR array: `0x8226f6`.
 Without it, the same class is encoded as a CBOR map: `0xa263616c6726636b6964f6`.

-### Definite and indefinite length encoding in CBOR
+### Definite-length and indefinite-length encoding in CBOR

-CBOR supports [two encodings](https://datatracker.ietf.org/doc/html/rfc8949#section-3.2.2) for maps and arrays: *definite length encoding* and *indefinite length encoding*.
+CBOR supports [two encodings](https://datatracker.ietf.org/doc/html/rfc8949#section-3.2.2) for maps and arrays: _definite-length encoding_ and _indefinite-length encoding_.

-By default, Kotlin serialization uses indefinite length encoding.
+By default, Kotlin serialization uses indefinite-length encoding.
-This means that the number of elements in a map or array isn't encoded explicitly, and a terminating byte is appended after the last element.
+In this encoding, the number of elements in a map or array isn't encoded explicitly.
+Instead, a "break" stop code (`0xFF`) marks the end of a collection.

-Definite length encoding omits the terminating byte and encodes the number of elements at the start of the map or array.
+Definite-length encoding omits the terminating byte and encodes the number of elements at the start of the map or array.

 To switch between these two modes, use the [`useDefiniteLengthEncoding`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-cbor-builder/use-definite-length-encoding.html) property.

 ## Tags and labels in CBOR

-CBOR allows you to define *tags* that encode additional information for properties and values.
+CBOR allows you to define _tags_ that encode additional information for properties and values.
 You can specify these tags with the [`@KeyTags`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-key-tags/) and [`@ValueTags`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-cbor/kotlinx.serialization.cbor/-value-tags/) annotations.
 The `encodeKeyTags`, `encodeValueTags`, `verifyKeyTags`, and `verifyValueTags` properties control the encoding and verification of these tags.